EpicUsername12/nn_olv_api/README.md

   - ~Search Home Region (discovery)~
     - The request is done, but the XML parsing isn't implemented.

-Once **Initialization** is done, we can start actually implement each exported function!
+Once **Initialization** is done, we can start to actually implement each exported function!